 It is no surprise that organisations are increasingly undertaking tech-enabled transformations.

 The cloud market is booming.
-Research from Gartner shows that SaaS, the largest segment of the cloud market, is projected to grow to $113.1 billion in revenue by 2021.
+Research from Gartner forecasts that SaaS, the largest segment of the cloud market, will grow by more than 20% in 2022.

 Artificial Intelligence and robots are predicted to transform the workplace by 2030, or sooner, making swathes of traditional jobs redundant.